SU-HSDO/suhumsci/README.md

 2. Run a `composer install --prefer-source` answer yes to any questions during this step.
 3. Run `blt local:setup` and answer the questions to configure your database settings.
 4. If you would like a clean installation run `drush si su_humsci_profile -y`.
+5. A full sync from a site should be accomplished with `blt drupal:sync --sync-files --site=[sitename]`
+6. If you plan to use drupal console, and `drupal` produces an error, try the steps found on [this comment](https://github.com/hechoendrupal/drupal-console/issues/3302#issuecomment-306590885)

 ## Resources